-Pennsylvania’s implied consent law mandates that any individual licensed to operate a motor vehicle in the state must consent to chemical testing, including blood, breath or urine, to measure their blood alcohol content (BAC) if the police have reasonable grounds to believe they are driving under the influence of alcohol (DUI), a controlled substance or both..
+Pennsylvania’s implied consent law applies to all Pennsylvania driver’s license holders.
+Drivers must consent to chemical testing, including blood, breath, or urine, if the police believe they are driving under the influence of alcohol (DUI), a controlled substance, or both.
+It is critical to contact an experienced PA refusal defense lawyer if the police claim that you refused chemical testing.

-Refusing to submit to chemical testing will result in the suspension of your driving privileges and will severely impact your ability to get to work, school, medical appointments and other important everyday life activities.
-It is important to have a knowledgeable DUI defense attorney on your side if you are charged with a chemical test refusal.
+Refusing to submit to chemical testing will result in the suspension of your driving privileges.
+It will severely impact your ability to get to work, school, medical appointments, and other crucial everyday activities.
+It is essential to have a knowledgeable DUI defense attorney on your side if the police accuse you of refusing chemical testing.

-Before requesting chemical testing, the police must inform the driver of the following:
+Before requesting chemical testing, the police must inform a driver of the following:

 - You are under arrest for DUI

-- The police are requesting a chemical test of your blood
+- The police are asking for a chemical test of your blood

-- You do not have a right to consult with a lawyer prior to testing
+- You do not have a right to consult with a lawyer before testing

 Examples of Behavior Considered as a Refusal

-Generally, anything short of an unqualified, unequivocal agreement to submit to chemical testing by the police will be considered a refusal.
+Generally, anything short of a complete, unequivocal agreement to submit to chemical testing by the police will be considered a refusal.
 Verbally advising the police officer that you are refusing chemical testing is an example of an express refusal.
-Examples of behavior considered by the police to constitute an implied refusal include:
+Examples of behavior deemed by the police to constitute an implied refusal include:

 - Providing insufficient breath samples